matthias314/SmallCollections.jl/README.md

 # SmallCollections.jl

-This Julia package defines two immutable collections types, `SmallVector` and `SmallBitSet`.
-They don't allocate and are much faster than their allocating counterparts `Vector` and `BitSet`.
-Unlike the static vectors provided by [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl), [StaticVectors.jl](https://github.com/chakravala/StaticVectors.jl) and [SIMD.jl](https://github.com/eschnett/SIMD.jl), the length of a `SmallVector` is variable with a user-defined limit.
+This Julia package defines three immutable collections types, `SmallVector`, `PackedVector` and `SmallBitSet`.
+They don't allocate and are often much faster than their allocating counterparts `Vector` and `BitSet`.
+Unlike the static vectors provided by [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl), [StaticVectors.jl](https://github.com/chakravala/StaticVectors.jl) and [SIMD.jl](https://github.com/eschnett/SIMD.jl), the length of a `SmallVector` or `PackedVector` is variable with a user-defined limit.

 If the package [BangBang.jl](https://github.com/JuliaFolds2/BangBang.jl) is loaded, then many functions defined by this package are also available